← All posts

 esac

-Or add a shell alias to your ~/.zshrc:
+Or a shell alias in ~/.zshrc:

 alias claude-docker='docker compose -f ~/path/to/docker-compose.yml'

-Verifying the Isolation
+Verifying the network isolation works

 # This should fail (not on the allowlist)